Conneaut, Ohio: Economy

 Major industries within the city include CSP of Ohio (formerly Venture Industries), General Aluminum (automotive parts), and CW Ohio (windows and pillars).
 The city's historic business district and its harbor business district are not as thriving as in the past.
 A few of the main businesses that anchor the downtown are Gerdes Pharmacy and Orlando Brothers grocery store.
 From 1944 until 2000, the Astatic Corporation was a major manufacturer of microphones.
 Astatic merged CAD (Conneaut Audio Devices) in 2000 which continues to produce microphones.
 Conneaut is also home to the Lake Erie Correctional Institution, which has a total staff of 295 employees as of February 2020.
 The port of Conneaut, Ohio is the loading point for train cars bearing iron ore for Pittsburgh area steel mills, including the Edgar Thomson Works.

+Arts and culture

+Conneaut has held an annual D-Day reenactment every summer since 1999.

 Government

-The city has been operated under a council-manager government since 1992.
+The city operates under a council-manager government.

-Culture

-Conneaut holds an annual D-Day reenactment every summer since 1999.
+Education

+It is in the Conneaut Area City School District.
+The District includes the Conneaut High School.

 Transportation

-Transportation services Conneaut via Interstate 90, which bisects the city, along with an international shipping port and three railroads.
+Transportation services in Conneaut are provided via Interstate 90, which bisects the city, along with an international shipping port and three railroads.
 U.S Route 20 also bisects Conneaut.
-Ohio State Route 7 has its northern terminus on Conneaut where it intersects with State Route 531.
+Ohio State Route 7 has its northern terminus on Conneaut, where it intersects with State Route 531.

-Education

-It is in the Conneaut Area City School District.